MikaelErikSvensson/react-native-bluetooth-classic/README.md

 ## Info

-This purpose of this fork is to handle bugs related to negative bytes not being correctly translated and received in React Native.
+The purpose of this fork is to handle bugs related to negative bytes not being correctly handled and passed to React Native in the original react-native-bluetooth-classic library.
+This happens because Java does not support unsigned data types.

+For example, if the byte array received in native code contains a byte with value -2, you would expect its value to be 254 unsigned.
+If you convert the received string in React Native to a buffer it’s value will be 239, not 254.

+This fork avoids this by converting each byte received to unsigned using Byte.toUnsignedInt(), and then converting each unsigned integer to char (always ASCII) and then finally assembling the chars into a string and adding it to the buffer.
+Data received in React Native will always be ASCII using this fork.

 ## Versions